nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 A large part of the project was spent on refactoring the codebase and ensuring practical design.
 Many features were remade after testing and discussion concluded that the current implementation was not ideal.
 We also invested significant time into improving the UI, which was not a requirement of the project.

 ## **Appendix: Planned Enhancements**

+### **Enhancement 1: Optional Contact Field**

+1. The current email field for each opening is not optional.
+This is not ideal as some openings do not require an email address and users may find it inconvenient to have to enter a dummy email address.
+An email address might also not be the most appropriate contact information for some openings.

+2. We propose to replace the email field with an optional contact field.
+This field can be used to store any contact information, e.g. phone number, email address, LinkedIn profile link, career portal link.
+This will allow users to store any contact information they wish to have for each opening.